 Tuning a 1B classifier

-TL;DR — gemma3:1b scored 50% on yes/no classification with vague conditions like “the file contains source code.”
-Parenthetical clauses, example lists, and negation each broke it in different ways.
+February 12, 2026TL;DR — gemma3:1b, a one-billion-parameter language model, scored 50% on yes/no classification with vague conditions like “the file contains source code.”
+Parenthetical clauses, example lists, and negation each broke it in distinct ways.
 Verb-based conditions with concrete observable features — “the content is programming language source code with functions, classes, or imports” — reached 100%.
-Nothing changed but the words in the prompt.
+Nothing changed but the words.

-Before any tuning, the harness scored 19/30.
+Before tuning, the harness scored 19/30.
 Every positive fixture passed.
 Nearly every negative failed.
 The model said “yes” to anything technology-adjacent — meeting notes mentioning “vendor API” classified as source code, a deploy script classified as test code.

 What the model hears